 Li O, Heath CV, Amberg DC, et al. Mutation or deletion of the Saccharomyces cerevisiae RAT3/NUP133 gene causes temperature-dependent nuclear accumulation of poly(A)+ RNA and constitutive clustering of nuclear pore complexes.
 Mol Biol Cell.
 1995;6(4):401-417. doi:10.1091/mbc.6.4.401

 Dartmouth Digital Commons Citation

 Li, Ou; Heath, Catherine V.; Amberg, David C.; Dockendorff, Thomas C.; Copeland, Connie S.; Snyder, Michael; and Cole, Charles N., "Mutation or Deletion of the Saccharomyces Cerevisiae RAT3/NUP133 Gene causes Temperature-Dependent Nuclear Accumulation of Poly(A)+ RNA and Constitutive Clustering of Nuclear Pore Complexes" (1995).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3827.